Goldilocks Isolation: High Performance VMs with Edera: Abstract

 \section{Abstract}

 Organizations run applications on cloud infrastructure shared between multiple users and organizations.
 Popular tooling for this shared infrastructure, including Docker and Kubernetes, supports such multi-tenancy through the use of operating system virtualization.
-With operating system virtualization (known as containerization), multiple applications share the same kernel, reducing the runtime overhead.
+With operating system virtualization (known as containerization), multiple applications share the same kernel, reducing the runtime overhead and allowing for many applications to run on the same machine.
 However, this shared kernel presents a large attack surface and has led to a proliferation of \textit{container escape} attacks in which a kernel exploit lets an attacker escape the isolation of operating system virtualization to access other applications or the operating system itself.
 To address this, some systems have proposed a return to hypervisor virtualization for stronger isolation between applications.
 However, no existing system has achieved both the isolation of hypervisor virtualization and the performance and usability of operating system virtualization.

-We present Edera, an optimized type 1 hypervisor that uses paravirtualization to improve the runtime of hypervisor virtualization.
-We illustrate Edera's usability and performance through two use cases.
-First, we create a container runtime compatible with Kubernetes that runs on the Edera hypervisor.
+We present Edera, a VMM built for containers that uses paravirtualization, a minimal hypervisor, and dynamic resource management to enable modern cloud systems to use hypervisor virtualization without sacrificing performance.
+We illustrate Edera's usability and performance by creating a container runtime compatible with Kubernetes that runs on the Edera hypervisor.
 This implementation can be used as a drop-in replacement for the Kubernetes runtime and is compatible with all the tooling in the Kubernetes ecosystem.
-Second, we use Edera to provide driver isolation for hardware drivers, including those for networking, storage, and GPUs.
-This use of isolation protects the hypervisor and other applications from driver vulnerabilities.
-We find that Edera has runtime comparable to Docker with .9\% slower cpu speeds, an average of 3\% faster system call performance, and memory performance 0-7\% faster.
-It achieves this with a 648 millisecond increase in startup time from Docker's 177.4 milliseconds.
+We find that Edera has runtime comparable to Docker with 2.14\% slower cpu speeds and faster memory performance.
+It achieves this with a 740 millisecond increase in startup time from Docker's 381 milliseconds.